-Small businesses in New Jersey have to struggle harder each year to provide coverage for their workers: Small business coverage is often more expensive than coverage for larger businesses.7 In 2008, just over half (53.1 percent) of New Jersey businesses with fewer than 10 workers (and 82.7 percent of those with 10 to 24 workers) offered health insurance to their employees, whereas nearly all firms with 50 or more workers (99.4 percent) offered coverage.8
+Small businesses in Maine have to struggle harder each year to provide coverage for their workers: Small business coverage is often more expensive than coverage for larger businesses.
+In 2008, just over one-third (36.4 percent) of Maine businesses with fewer than 10 workers (and 80.3 percent of those with 10 to 24 workers) offered health insurance to their employees, whereas nearly all firms with 50 or more workers (99.6 percent) offered coverage.
+The state's DirigoChoice coverage program has significantly helped small businesses afford health insurance for their workers, but more assistance is needed.

-Small businesses in New Jersey will receive tax credits to help with the costs of covering their workers.
-And, new exchanges (see "Coverage for the Uninsured" on page 2) will provide a marketplace where small businesses can shop for coverage that is comprehensive and affordable.
-Exchanges will make premiums more reasonable and predictable for small businesses, which are currently left to fend for themselves in an open market with few protections.
+Small businesses in Maine will receive tax credits to help with the costs of covering their workers.
+And, new exchanges (see "Coverage for the Uninsured" on page 2) will provide a marketplace where small businesses can shop for coverage that is comprehensive and affordable, making premiums more reasonable and predictable for them.